univention/univention-keycloak-app/docs/configuration.rst

 .. warning::

-   After you restart the LDAP server, Keycloak will not recognize SAML tickets that the *simpleSAMLphp* based identity provider issued.
+   The LDAP server will not recognize SAML tickets that the *simpleSAMLphp* based identity provider issued after you restart it.
 Users will experience invalidation of their existing sessions.

    For more information about production use, see :ref:`limitation-primary-node`.